Google Tag Manager

 Add Loamly to your site using Google Tag Manager

-- Open tagmanager.google.com and select your container
+template.tplfrom the loamly/gtm-loamly-template GitHub repo (click the download/raw button) - Open tagmanager.google.com and select your Web container

-- Go to Templates → Search Gallery
+template.tplfile → Save - Go to Tags → New

 - Click Tag Configuration → select "Loamly Analytics"